top of page

 People

-The Queer Birth Project includes: a new national survey and series of interviews (2022-23), a collection of visual artworks (2022-2025), and a co-authored book (2026).
+The Queer Birth Project includes: a new national survey and series of interviews, a collection of multimedia artworks for exhibition, an immersive video game-as-archive, and a co-authored book.
 This creative research is designed to form community, gain visibility, and serve the next generation of queer families.

 Read more here

 Katherine Sobering (she/ her) is a queer parent and ethnographer who studies how inequalities are produced and disrupted in everyday life.
-Sobering is an assistant professor of Sociology and a faculty affiliate in Women's and Gender Studies at the University of North Texas.
+Sobering is an Associate Professor of Sociology and a faculty affiliate in Women's and Gender Studies at the University of North Texas.
 Her research on work, politics, and social change has been supported by the Fulbright Program and the National Science Foundation.

 Read more here